MicrosoftDocs/win32/desktop-src/directmanipulation/directmanipulation-multiple-vieports.md

 When using multiple viewports, *Hit testing*determines which viewport(s) are affected by user input by taking the screen location of a contact and determining which viewport rectangle the contact hits.

 A common scenario in [Direct Manipulation](direct-manipulation-portal.md) is to place one viewport inside another, also known as *nesting viewports*.
-If the contact hits more than one viewport, the order of [**SetContact**](/previous-versions/windows/desktop/api/DirectManipulation/nf-directmanipulation-idirectmanipulationviewport-setcontact) calls by the window’s [*WndProc*](https://msdn.microsoft.com/VS|winui|~\winui\windowsuserinterface\windowing\hooks\hookreference\hookfunctions\callwndproc.htm) determines the parent-child relationship of the nested viewports.
+If the contact hits more than one viewport, the order of  [**SetContact**](/windows/win32/api/DirectManipulation/nf-directmanipulation-idirectmanipulationviewport-setcontact) calls by the window's [*WndProc*](https://docs.microsoft.com/en-us/windows/win32/legacy/ms644975(v%3dvs.85)) determines the parent-child relationship of the nested viewports.

-Rule: The child element should call [**SetContact**](/previous-versions/windows/desktop/api/DirectManipulation/nf-directmanipulation-idirectmanipulationviewport-setcontact)before calling the parent.
+Rule: The child element should call [**SetContact**](/windows/win32/api/DirectManipulation/nf-directmanipulation-idirectmanipulationviewport-setcontact)before calling the parent.

 ![diagram showing hierachy of hit testing](images/dm-art-8.png)

-A contact comes down in a viewport. [**SetContact**](/previous-versions/windows/desktop/api/DirectManipulation/nf-directmanipulation-idirectmanipulationviewport-setcontact) should first be called on the orange (child) viewport and then the green (parent) viewport to establish the correct hierarchy.
+A contact comes down in a viewport. [**SetContact**](/windows/win32/api/DirectManipulation/nf-directmanipulation-idirectmanipulationviewport-setcontact) should first be called on the orange (child) viewport and then the green (parent) viewport to establish the correct hierarchy.

 ## Targeting the correct viewport